 When you’re done here, read our comprehensive Casper Test Guide, which outlines everything you need to know about Casper, including test logistics, how to prepare, and FAQs.

-Casper is one of three components within the Altus Suite, a multi-part assessment designed to evaluate a prospective medical student’s people skills and bedside manner.
+Casper is one of the components within the Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s people skills and bedside manner.